Yixtk/Record/README.md

 # Record
-Here is an interactive user interface of a Nirvana Record.
+Here is an interactive user interface of a Nirvana Record made in p5.js.